Daniela Gioseffi: Career

 Whilst with the National Players, Gioseffi met her future husband Richard Kearney.
-He served as Technical Director for that tour and then as Assistant Technical Director at The Arena State, D.C.
-The couple had a daughter, singer songwriter, Thea D. Kearney, and moved to New York City where Richard became Technical Director and Designer at the George Gershwin Theatre, Brooklyn College.
+He served as technical director for that tour and then as assistant technical director at The Arena State, D.C.
+The couple had a daughter, singer songwriter, Thea D. Kearney, and moved to New York City, where Richard became technical director and designer at the George Gershwin Theatre, Brooklyn College.

 Gioseffi won an award from The New York State Council for the Arts, for her feminist poem-plays Care of the Body and The Sea Hag in the Cave of Sleep, in 1971 produced Off Broadway in New York City.
 With a second award from the Council she published her first book of poetry, Eggs in the Lake, published by BOA (1977).
 Subsequently, Gioseffi edited On Prejudice; A Global Perspective (Anchor/Doubleday: NY, 1993), which was awarded a Plougshares Peace Foundation grant as was her later anthology Women on War.

 Women on War; International Writings from Antiquity to the Present (Touchstone/Simon & Schuster, 1988) won the American Book Award in 1990 and was reissued in an updated edition during the Iraq War (2003), in-print for over 25 years.

 Gioseffi has lived the rest of her writing life in Brooklyn Heights, New York City, where she created the First Brooklyn Bridge Poetry Walk – now produced by Poets House every year as a spring fund raiser.

 Gioseffi published four more collections of poetry, two novels, and a volume of short fiction, including Blood Autumn: Autunno di sangue, a bilingual edition of new and selected poems.
 Before retiring from teaching Gioseffi taught at Brooklyn College, Pace University, New York University's Publishing Institute, and The Manhattan's College of Visual Arts, and received a Lifetime Achievement Award in Education from The Association of Italian American Educators in 2003.
 Gioseffi is the editor of Eco-Poetry.org and PoetsUSA.com.

+In the early 1990s, she moved to Byram Township, New Jersey.